wp-plugins/double-opt-in-for-download/readme.txt

 == Changelog ==

+= 0.5 =

+1. Added a widget to the admin dashboard that summerizes your total subscribers and downloads.
+2. Added an option to display a promotional link to plugin authors website

 = 0.4 =

 04/09/2013

 1. Added the ability to edit downloads
-    a.
-You can replace the current download
+2. You can now replace the current download without changing the shortcode
-    b. you can change the display name of the download
+3. You can now change the display name of the download without changing the shortcode
-    c. you can reset the download count
+4. You can now reset the download count
 2. Added more support info to plugin header and updated donate nag message

 = 0.3 =